-Specialized Courses exist to meet an expressed need from our member museums.
+Specialized Courses exist to meet an expressed need from our member museums and/or to go into more depth of one of our CPMP courses.
 Sometimes we develop the course ourselves with the help of our instructors, or we bring the course in from another organization.

 If your museum is interested in taking one of these courses please contact the AMM office.
 We will try our best to schedule the course if there is enough interest.